xli562/gb3-2505/README.md

 ALL RIGHTS RESERVED, DO NOT PLAGIARISE.

 It is 01:28 in the morning, so don't expect logical smoothness.
-But I'm trying to be helpful, as you will find out, help is very much needed for this project.
-Also, this part of readme is purely personal opinion.
-Take with a pinch of salt and spices.
+Help is very much needed for this project.
+This part of readme is purely personal opinion.
 Use Git to see who wrote this, if interested.
-If you don't know how to do this with Git, you're underequipped.
 Learn Git.
 Git is important to keep things intact.

 Structure of the Git graph of this repo.
 Very messy.
 Most branches are unfinished attempts or drafts.
 The branches we used in the final competition are `perf` and `comp`. perf is faster and comp is more frugal.
 We made it to the Pareto frontier.